drlsdee/Start-SVNPartialCommit/README.md

 If parameter **'RemoveMissing'** is set, missing items (e.g. removed from your working folder with external command, not `'svn delete'`) will be **deleted** from version control!

 ### -SvnStatesValid
 List of SVN states for changed items.
-The list loads from text file `'SVNStatesValid.txt'` in module's subfolder `'Data'`.
+The list loads from JSON file `'SVNStates.json'` in module's subfolder `'Data'`.
 Now contains `'deleted'`, `'added'`, `'modified'` and `'replaced'` states.
+You may override that.

 ### -SvnStatesInValid
 List of SVN states for problem items.
-The list loads from text file `'SVNStatesInValid.txt'` in module's subfolder `'Data'`.
+The list loads from JSON file `'SVNStates.json'` in module's subfolder `'Data'`.
 Now contains only `'missing'` state.
+You may override that.